GNAQ/GNAQ/README.md

 EN || [中文简介](https://github.com/GNAQ/GNAQ/blob/main/README_cn.md)

 Hi there.
 I'm GNAQ (read as "G-ko").
-I'm using this ID on almost every network platform.
+This ID is consistently used across various network platforms.
 Contact me via [GNAQ33@outlook.com](mailto:gnaq33@outlook.com)

 I'm majoring in Software Engineering as an undergraduate at Harbin Institute of Technology.
-I was once a <ins>competitive programming contestant</ins> ([Code Archive](https://github.com/GNAQ/Algorithm-Contest-Archive)).
-It's a mixture of feelings for me to say that I didn't get notable awards in these algorithm contests.
+Previously, I participated in <ins>competitive programming contests</ins> without achieving notable awards. ([Code Archive](https://github.com/GNAQ/Algorithm-Contest-Archive))

-Currently my work focuses on deep reinforcement learning, its application in robotics and its open-source software infrastructure.
+I was once an intern advertisement feature system engineer @Bytedance Ads ML Infra.
+I used to work for Jisuanke for a very long period as well.

-I'm interested in software system, algorithms, machine learning, maths and living a simple life.
+Currently my work focuses on deep reinforcement learning and its application in robot learning, as well as mathematics, algorithms, computer vision and building computing system with intelligence.

 ---